-Mental Health First Aid Certification - Earn this National Certification!
+Mental Health First Aid Certification - Only a Few Spaces Left!

 PARTICIPANTS MUST ATTEND ALL DATES AND TIMES – COURSE TOTALS 8 HOURS OF TRAINING

-COST: $20 Fully Refundable Course Deposit Due to CADEC PRIOR to first Course Date – Deposit Returned Upon Course Completion/Certification
+COST: $20 CASH Fully Refundable Course Deposit Due to CADEC PRIOR to first Course Date – CASH ONLY Deposit Returned Upon Course Completion/Certification

 TO REGISTER: Come by the Campus Alcohol & Drug Education Center (CADEC) in Student Services Center, Room 180 and pay your $20 CASH Refundable Deposit